|

 Wilson’s recent

-"Smiles" tour was something akin to a transcendent experience, you'll
+"Smile" tour was something akin to a transcendent experience, you'll

 you’ll find